Create Table Operator

 Overview

-To set the number of rows, you can:
+To set the number of rows in the array:

 • Use another component as an argument for the operator.

-You can find the Create Table operator under the I/O group to the left of your canvas.
+You can find the Create Value operator under the I/O group to the left of your Data Workflow canvas.

 About the Info Window